 The board members play a crucial role during harvest.
 Every day, one board member is scheduled to partake in quality control at cherry collection.
 Not an easy task, because it means Shamshedin and his colleagues need to speak up if a farmer does not meet the quality standards or doesn’t play by the rules.
 And, of course, the board members lead by example. …right?

 So, the FairChain team has to limit the daily collection amount.
-New rule, created together with the board of representatives: 1 bag (100kg) per farmer per day.
-Some farmers were very content with this new rule, as they saw other farmers getting involved in private collection and hence earning unjustified premium.
+The new rule created together with the board of representatives: 1 bag (100kg) per farmer per day.
+Some farmers were very content with this new rule, as they saw other farmers getting involved in a private collection and hence earning unjustified premiums.

 Back to Shamshedin.
 At the point of collection, we saw some farmers still bringing much more than 100kg.
 To our surprise, our man Shamshedin delivered an impressive amount of 400kg, exceeding the daily limit with 300 kilograms!
 Mark, feeling quite angry by this ‘treason’, confronted Shamshedin with his cheating and explained that the representatives should lead by example to make this project a joint success.

 Despite the language barrier, Shamshedin and Mark gave each other a big Ethiopian hug and went apart in good harmony 😉.